Interpretation and translation

 The interpreter is seated or standing with the participants and interprets simultaneously directly into their ear.

 - active language: the language into which the interpreter interprets

 - reduced regime: when interpretation is provided but from less than the full number of official languages

 - symmetric regime: means delegates can speak and listen to interpretation from the same languages

-- asymmetric regime: all participants speak in their mother tongue, but interpretation is not provided into all languages
+- asymmetric regime: participants may speak in a number of languages but interpretation is provided only into a limited number of those languages